-Benchmark Responsible Official(s) Actions Goal Potential Resources 15 Land Use and Recreation City Manager or Designee Identify a location for a teen activity center that is convenient to Travis Middle School and Calhoun High School.
+Benchmark Responsible Officials/Boards Actions Goal Potential Resources 15 Land Use and Recreation Economic Development Director, Parks Director & Parks Board Identify a location for a teen activity center that is convenient to Travis Middle School and Calhoun High School.
 Consider a public-private partnership to share space with an existing facility/business.
 Appoint citizen volunteers to staff the teen activity center and to research grant/funding opportunities for the center.
-(66) Current city staff time, general fund, grants, YMCA 16 Transportation and Circulation City Manager or Designee Plan for extensions of Smith Road and Village Road.
-(75) • Current city staff time Doolgride Conduct a community-wide survey, review the ridership records from the R-Transit service, and/or conduct a feasibility analysis to assess additional demand for local transit.
+(66) • Current city staff time, general fund, grants, YMCA 16 Transportation and Circulation Economic Development Director, Plan for extensions of Smith Road and Village Road.
+(75) • Current city staff time Public Public Works Director & Designated Board Conduct a community-wide survey, review the ridership records from the R-Transit service, and/or conduct a feasibility analysis to assess additional demand for local transit.
 If local demand warrants additional service, consider an agreement with R-Transit to increase services to accommodate the need.
 Confirm that residents are familiar with the existing R-Transit service.
 Any regular routing service should include access to the waterfront and the Greyhound station along SH 35.
-(77) Current city staff time, general fund 17 Economic Development City Manager or Designee Allocate budget in future CIPs for downtown streetscape improvements.
+(77) • Current city staff time, general fund, grants 17 Economic Development Economic Development Director, Public Works Director & Designated Board Allocate budget in future CIPs for downtown streetscape improvements.
 Evaluate opportunities for partnerships with the Main Street organization to implement these improvements.
 Allocate budget in future CIPs for enhancing crosswalks in downtown with lighting and paint.
 Evaluate the feasibility of offering a matching program for façade and sign improvements in downtown.
 (142) • General fund, hotel/motel fund, grants